 When you deploy one of our appliances for ESXi or HyperV it comes with a rather simplistic password for the root account.
-We do take the precaution with our appliances to ensure that accessing the root account over the network is by default not possible.
+We do take the precaution with our appliances that accessing the root account over the network is by default not possible.
 But if someone has access to the console then the default password is not very good.
 To replace the account password for the root user simply first log on to the operating system and obtain root privileges.
 Via the console you can do this directly as root user.
-On our AWS appliances you are relatively safe though, and you may skip this step.
-That is because on Amazon the appliances you launch must use a secure private/public key pair on an unprivileged account (openvpnas) to get in and afterwards you can sudo up to gain root privileges.
+On our AWS appliances you are relatively safe though, and you may skip this step, because on Amazon the appliances you launch must use a secure private/public key pair on an unprivileged account (openvpnas) to get in and afterwards you can sudo up to gain root privileges.
 And on AWS there is no console so it can't be accessed in this way, and the root account is blocked from direct SSH access.
 But on the ESXi and HyperV appliances you can log on to the console directly using the root account, and as such you should protect it better than with the default password.
 Use the command below to set a new password once you are root:

 Set a new password on the account you're logged on as: